How to Write a Blog Post (That People Actually Want to Read) in 9 Steps

 Otherwise, there’s no better way to find proven topics than to write about topics people are searching for.
 After all, if there are many people searching for the same topic month after month, then it’s very likely it’s something they want to read about.

-Here’s how to find these topics:
+Here’s how to find these topics in Keywords Explorer:

 1. Go to Ahrefs’ Keywords Explorer